-Where to purchase a proper mushroom grow kit to get a decent yield:
+Where to purchase a pre-prepared mushroom grow bag to get a decent yield:

-Go to the Aussie Mushrooms store on ebay and they ship all over Australia – you can get instruction sheet included in your order.
+Go to the Aussie Mushrooms store on ebay and they ship from Melbourne all over Australia – you can get instruction sheet included in your order.

 I have been purchasing different strains from Russell for years and every bag has worked for me.
 He sells perlite as well.

 FAQS: What kinds of mushrooms do you grow?
 Are there any that we could cultivate in a neighbourhood garden? ( lots of space, limited shade, a hothouse…)

 I grow Oyster, Shiitake, Turkey Tail and Reishi / Lingzhi and Swordbelt mushrooms.
 They will all grow indoor in a terrarium or outdoor in a mini greenhouse, with some perlite.
 Some varieties grow outside in open patches.

 Growing on logs is also an option however yields are less than using a terrarium and they don’t fruit continually.
 Shiitake and Turkey Tail are examples of mushrooms that also grow on logs